 What are the benefits of a wildlife exemption?
 Well, first and foremost habitat management and enhancement helps native wildlife, whether it be neotropical migrants (songbirds), upland game birds, or white-tailed deer.
-But native plants and animals are not the only ones that benefit from the wildlife valuation of your property–you benefit, too!
+But native plants and animals are not the only ones that benefit from the wildlife valuation of your property — you benefit, too!
 It’s a win-win situation.
-Not only do good land stewards feel good about making their property better, but landowners can also maintain the same taxation rate as an agricultural valuation without performing traditional farming and ranching practices.
+Not only do good land stewards feel good about making their property better, but landowners can also maintain the same tax rate on a property as was under an agricultural tax valuation without performing traditional farming and ranching practices.

 Ag valuation rates are typically less than $2 an acre.
 Compare that to residential valuations that start at $30-40 an acre.
 Even on a 30 acre tract that is a minimum tax difference of $840 annually!
-Lastly, the benefit of using WildlifeExemption.com is that you can ensure that the management practices implemented on your property are in line with the state’s and your local appraisal district’s requirements.
-Not only will our experience get your formal management plan right the first time, but we will save you both time and aggravation.
+Lastly, the benefit of using WildlifeExemption.com is that you can ensure that the management practices implemented on your property are in-line with state and local county appraisal district requirements.
+Not only will our experience get your formal management plan right the first time, but we will save you time and aggravation.

 Overview of the Wildlife Exemption

 The wildlife exemption, which is more properly termed wildlife tax valuation, allows a qualifying landowner in the state of Texas to have their property valued at the agricultural tax rate without traditional farming or ranching practices taking place on the land.
 The wildlife valuation is not a passive program, but more precisely refers to a property that is being actively managed for improved wildlife habitat.
 To qualify, at least three out of seven general management practices must be implemented.

 The 7 Management Practices of Wildlife Tax Valuation

 - Supplemental Shelter